 Let’s begin with the first movie, Batman Begins, which is about the origins of Batman.
 Here Bruce Wayne is a nomadic, angst filled young man in despair over the murder of his father.
 In this early, pre-Batman period, Wayne joins the underground criminal scene stealing merchandise from the very company he inherited.
 Importantly, this faux introduction to crime never allows Wayne to experience its true underlying causes, and it ends up being merely an adventure in losing one’s self.
 He never truly gets close to experiencing the shadow side of (his father’s) capitalism.
-While we see Daddy Wayne early on as a philanthropist, let us realize he is a product, participant, and perpetuator of the system.
-Bruce learns how to be a hyper-capitalist vigilante from his dad.
+While we see Daddy Wayne early on as a philanthropist, he is quite clearly a product and perpetuator of an exploitive capitalist system that creates the very world his philanthropy disingenuously attempts to ameliorate.
+And yet, this is precisely the lesson Bruce doesn’t learn early on.
+Instead, he learns how to be a hyper-capitalist vigilante from his dad.
 His evolution into Batman isn’t in response to his father’s murder so much as it is a continuation of his father’s work.

 After being trained by the League, Wayne ultimately parts with them because he sees their methods as ruthless and overly brutal, their moralizing too single-minded.
-Throughout the movies we see this thing inside Wayne that won’t allow him to separate enough from humanity to carry out the League’s mission.
-As a result he bails and chooses Gotham, a seeming decision for the good is the decision for the structural status quo.
-This is the irony: while Wayne chooses Gotham’s status quo instead of the League because of the League’s inhumanity, he fails to see the inhumanity of Gotham’s status quo.
+Throughout the movies we see this thing inside Wayne that won’t allow him to separate enough from concern for others to carry out the League’s mission.
+As a result, he bails and chooses Gotham, a seeming decision for the good that is ultimately a decision for the structural status quo.
+This is the irony: while Wayne chooses Gotham’s preserverence because of his concern for others, he fails to see the structural inhumanity of Gotham’s modus operandi.

-As Batman, Bruce Wayne is everything we see: he’s the hyper-capitalist vigilante with endless resources, answering to no one, who is more powerful than the government.
-The two faces of Bruce Wayne/Batman are the two sides of crony capitalism and the violence and force it takes to sustain it.
+As Batman, Bruce Wayne is everything we see: he’s the hyper-capitalist vigilante with endless resources, answering to no one, who becomes more powerful than the government.
+And yet, Batman is always fighting for the maintenance of the structural status quo, seemingly always fighting for the same thing the (uncorrupt) police are.
+Failing to recognize and address the systemic causes of crime in Gotham, the two faces of Bruce Wayne/Batman end up representing crony capitalism and the violence necessary to sustain it.

-Each villain, and thus the reigning order/Batman, is the emerging dialectical opposite of the other.
-That is, Batman is the creation of the dialectical interplay of late capitalist America and its underside; he’s an emergent phenomena, not the personal heroics of a concerned citizen.
+In each succeeding villain and the corresponding evolution of Batman can be seen an emerging dialectical opposition.
+Batman is the creation of the dialectical interplay of late capitalist America and its underside; he’s an emergent phenomen and not a manifestation of the personal heroics of a concerned citizen.
 In brief, the League of Shadows wants to destroy Gotham because it is so thoroughly corrupt.
 Batman emerges as the dialectical creation of the capitalist empire to defend Gotham.
 Even as he does so with a “golden heart,” to rid the city of criminals, Batman notoriously never addresses the underlying causes of crime.
-He’s a beneficiary, participant, and defender of the system, and therefore it’s absurd to ask why he never invests in social and institutional change instead of gadgetry and weaponry.
+He’s a beneficiary, participant, and ultimately a defender of the capitalist system, and therefore it’s absurd to ask why he never invests in social and institutional change instead of gadgetry and weaponry.
 This can only be asked if we fail to recognize Batman as the emerging, self-sustaining force of the status quo.
-Batman’s short-sidedness and willful lack of structural critique sees crime as the only problem Gotham has.
+Batman’s short-sidedness and willful lack of structural critique sees crime as the only real obstacle to a peaceful Gotham.

 Bane defeats Batman in a fight, breaking his back and sending him to rot in an underground prison.
 Here Wayne experiences, for the first time, the other side of oppressive, violent hegemony.
 An important sub-narrative runs throughout the third movie which is the conflict between Officer Blake and Wayne about Wayne’s lack of investment in social programming (the orphanage).
 The tension here is that Blake and Batman are more at odds than is immediately apparent.
 While Wayne is privileged in every way, Blake is the orphan, the one who has grown up amid the despair of poverty and abandonment.